-Walking - Similar to cycle routes.
-Published set of walkways and paths around the town and surrounding area.
-Aimed at a diverse range of ages and abilities.
+Walking - Similar to cycle routes, walkways and paths around the town and the surrounding area should be published, and should identify their suitability for a diverse range of ages and abilities.

 Schools - A highly visible school population with a modern view of community involvement, offering a wide choice of activities and opportunities to get involved in local events.